ujh/ujh.github.io/source/_posts/2014-07-24-learning-rust-compile-time-polymorphism.markdown

 ```

 Next time we'll talk about how to do actual runtime polymorphism in
 Rust.
-After all it's not always possible to know the type at runtime!
+After all it's not always possible to know the type at compile time!